brondavies/filetypetranslator/src/python/README.md

 # Releases
 Available as a [pypi package](https://pypi.org/packages/fttlib)
+#### 1.1.7 - Updated sources, optimized generated code to be smaller and to be easier to diff future versions
 #### 1.1.5 - Updated sources, adds many modern file types and updates/eliminates some legacy mime types
 #### 1.1.3 - Updated sources, Notably the mime type for .js is now text/javascript instead of application/javascript according to the [IANA standard specification](https://www.iana.org/assignments/media-types/application/javascript)
 #### 1.1.2 - Initial python release